-The Health and Safety Supervisor is responsible to conduct Health and Safety Induction Training within the first days of student and staff.
-The Human Resources Department must inform the Health and Safety Supervisor about the new student or employees to start the Health and Safety Induction.
+The Health and Safety Supervisor is responsible to conduct Health and Safety Induction Training within the first days of students and staffs.
+The Human Resources Department must inform the Health and Safety

+Supervisor about the new students or employees to start the Health and Safety Induction.
 Records of Health and Safety Induction must be made and keep in the HSE office.
 The Induction will be signed and dated by both the Health and Safety Supervisor and the Inductee.